Troubleshooting Guide > Fuse Or Circuit Breaker Keeps Blowing

 Smell the motor for any burned plastic smells.
 If the motor smells burned that indicates that its coils have been overheated.
 Motors with overheated coils should always be replaced to prevent damage to the speed controller.

 If the insulation melts off the copper windings they will short circuit and cause the motor to not run or to run slowly.
-Short circuited motor windings can also burn-out the speed controller by giving it too much resistance which makes it work too hard and overheat.
+Short circuited motor windings can also burn-out the speed controller by demanding too much current which makes it work too hard and overheat.